 This is permitted in cases where “the ex-spouse was jointly liable on the loan with the veteran prior to the divorce”.
 In other circumstances, VA loan rules permit the veteran to be “awarded the property and the ex-spouse may seek a release of liability.”

-Is Another VA Loan Possible I Have Had A VA Loan Assumed From Me?
+Is Another VA Loan Possible If I Have Had A VA Loan Assumed From Me?

 VA loan rules permit an otherwise eligible VA borrower to apply for a new VA mortgage loan in the wake of a prior VA loan assumption under certain conditions.

-The Department of Veterans Affairs will determine whether a procedure known as Substitution of Entitlement (SOE) is possible on the new transaction.
-This is normally possible after the borrower who had the original VA loan assumed can present a Release Of Liability form from the original VA loan.
+A Substitution of Entitlement is normally possible after the borrower who had the original VA loan assumed can present a Release Of Liability form from the original VA loan.

 It’s very important to point out that when having a VA loan assumed, if you even think you may need to use your VA loan benefits in the future, at the time of transfer of ownership the original borrower should also submit a request to the VA to have VA loan entitlement restored for a new VA mortgage.
 Ask your lender how this procedure works if you aren’t sure.